javascript-tutorial/en.javascript.info/5-network/11-websocket/article.md

 ## Chat example

 Let's review a chat example using browser WebSocket API and Node.js WebSocket module <https://github.com/websockets/ws>.
+We'll pay the main attention to the client side, but the server is also simple.

-HTML: there's a `<form>` to send messages and a `<div>` for incoming messages:
+HTML: we need a `<form>` to send messages and a `<div>` for incoming messages:

 ```html
 <!-- message form -->